Nine suspected illegal immigrants killed in Texas crash

 PALMVIEW, Texas (Reuters) - Nine people, all believed to be illegal immigrants, were killed in a late-night accident in southern Texas, authorities said on Wednesday.

-The crowded van was carrying 19 people when it rolled over on Tuesday night on U.S. Highway 83, which runs parallel to the Rio Grande River that forms the U.S.-Mexico border, said Chris Barrera, the police chief in Palmview, Texas.
+The crowded van was carrying 19 people when it rolled over on Tuesday night on U.S. Highway 83, which runs parallel to the Rio Grande River that forms the U.S.-Mexican border, said Lenny Sanchez, a police commander in Palmview, Texas.

-Barrera said that in addition to the nine people killed in the crash, six were injured.
-Three people fled the crash and two of them were later caught.
+Sanchez said in addition to the nine people killed in the crash, six were injured.
+Four people fled the crash and two of them were later caught.
 He said all of the dead were believed to be in the United States illegally.

-The rollover occurred after U.S. Border Patrol agents stopped the vehicle along a residential street near the highway, Barrera said.
-One person ran from the van during the stop before its driver fled the scene and turned onto a highway frontage road.
+The U.S. Border Patrol is helping investigate the Tuesday accident, Sanchez said.

-Border Patrol agents found the van after it had crashed into trash cans and a business sign, rolling over several times, Barrera said.
-The van’s sliding door detached, tossing many of its passengers from the vehicle, he said.
+On Wednesday morning, bodies remained scattered along the expressway frontage road amid the wrecked van and its contents as crews assessed the aftermath.
+Authorities had covered the victims with sheets, but empty water jugs and backpacks littered the site.

-Dianna Castillo, 23, stood in front of her home near the wreck on Wednesday morning.
+Dianna Castillo, 23, stood in front of her home near the wreck.
+She said she did not see the rollover but “the bodies were still moving” after she stepped outside to see what happened.

 “The bodies were everywhere,” Castillo said.
 “I wanted to cry because it’s really sad because they came over here to live a better life and then they lost their lives.”